somyagoel1311/520-final-project/README.md

 ##### 3.2 Rating scale

 We are using a 3 point quantitative scale to evaluate how well a tool works.
-For each of our mentioned evaluation criterias, both the tools get a rating between 1 and 5.
+For each of our mentioned evaluation criterias, both the tools get a rating between 1 and 3.
 Following is the definition of each rating:

 1. Tool does not have this ability.
 2. Tool has a satisfactory performance for this evaluation criteria.
 3. Tool performs well for this criteria and also makes it easy to use this ability.

-Results -
+Result

-The screenshots used for comaprsion added to the folder named results.
+Each tool has been given a rating based on the above definitions.
+For a more comprehensive analysis of comparison between these two tools, please refer to our report present in the repository.